-China is dominating the 2014 Asian Games in Incheon, South Korea — as expected.
-But what does this mean for their chances at Worlds?
+China is dominating the 2014 Asian Games in Incheon, South Korea – as expected.
+But what does this mean for the team’s chances at Worlds?

 In the team final, the ladies easily won gold, finishing 15 points higher than the silver medalists from North Korea; Japan, competing with a B-team in order to save their top girls for World Championships, earned bronze.
 Yao Jinnan qualified first into the all-around final, ahead of teammates Shang Chunsong in second and Chen Siyi in third, just 0.05 behind Shang; however, due to the two-per-country rule, Chen could not compete in the all-around finals.

 Yao and Shang repeated their 1-2 finish in the all-around final today, with Yao earning a 57.9 (about two tenths lower than her qualification score) for gold and Shang bringing in a 56.95 for silver.

 China unfortunately does not have a vault specialist at the moment – they’re waiting for Wang Yan to move up next year – so they couldn’t qualify anyone into the vault final, though they did earn the top two spots on bars, beam, and floor.
 On bars, all five competitors actually placed into the top five with three scores in the 15s, helping them to a huge 60.9 as a team on that event.

 There were a couple of falls on beam, and floor is an incredibly low-scoring event for the team, but overall they’re looking much better than I thought they would, averaging about 57.3 on each event counting two falls and working with lower difficulty than they expect to show at Worlds.
 If they do add on a decent amount of difficulty and hit their routines, they could put up quite a fight for gold.